Joey Bart Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The Padres pitching staff ranks 21st in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have the 18th-ranked team ERA among all league pitching staffs (4.46).
+- The Padres have a 4.70 team ERA that ranks 21st across all MLB pitching staffs.

-- Padres pitchers combine to rank 17th in baseball in home runs allowed (30 total, 1.1 per game).
+- The Padres rank 21st in baseball in home runs given up (35 total, 1.3 per game).

-- Musgrove (1-0) makes the start for the Padres, his second of the season.
+- Darvish gets the start for the Padres, his fifth of the season.
+He is 1-2 with a 3.00 ERA and 25 strikeouts through 24 2/3 innings pitched.

-- His most recent time out came on Sunday against the Arizona Diamondbacks, when the right-hander tossed five innings, surrendering three earned runs while giving up seven hits.
+- The righty last pitched on Sunday against the Arizona Diamondbacks, when he went 5 2/3 innings, allowing one earned run while giving up two hits.

+- In four games this season, the 36-year-old has put up an ERA of 3.00, with 9.4 strikeouts per nine innings.
+Opponents are hitting .190 against him.

 © 2023 Data Skrive.
 All rights reserved.